Horvat 'Anim

-Horvat Anim (Hebrew: חורבת ענים) or Khirbet Ghuwein al-Tahta (Arabic: خربة غويين التحتا, “Lower Ghuwein”) is a ruined hamlet and archaeological locality in the southern fringes of the Hebron Hills, within Israel’s Southern District, inside the Yatir Forest.
+Horvat Anim (Hebrew: חורבת ענים) or Khirbet Ghuwein al-Tahta (Arabic: خربة غويين التحتا, “Lower Ghuwein”) is a ruined hamlet and archaeological locality in the southern fringes of the Hebron Hills, within Israel's Southern District, inside the Yatir Forest.
 The site is identified with the lower of the two historical settlements known as Anim/Anaia from Biblical times and Late Antiquity and preserves the remains of the Anim Synagogue.

+One of the caves used as a home next to the synagogue at Horvat Anim.

+Archaeological remains of the Anim Synagogue.
+View to the Yatir Forrest.

 Geography

 Lower Anim lies on a rocky hill within the Yattir uplands at the northern edge of the Negev.
 The ruins area is studded with caves, water cisterns, stone fences, and rock-cut installations typical of dry-farming landscapes in the southern Judean hills.

 History

 Scholars identify Lower Anim with the Jewish settlement mentioned by Eusebius as Anaia, pairing it with a Christian counterpart at Upper Anim (Arabic: Khirbet Ghuwein al-Fauqa) nearby.
 The site preserves caves, cisterns and architectural remains that 19th-century explorers described in detail.

 Nineteenth-century and early twentieth-century surveys record the location as an Arab hamlet/ruin known as Khirbet Ghuwein et-Tahta (Lower Ghuwein).

 In 1838, Edward Robinson and noted al-Ghuwein as a ruin located southwest of el-Khulil.

 In the 1870s, Survey of Western Palestine recorded Khurbet el Ghuwein et Taḥta as consisting of “traces of ruins and caves.”

 The surrounding area formed part of the southern Hebron/Judean hills rural economy based on field crops, cisterns and seasonal cave dwellings.

 Following 1949, the site has lain within Israel and today is encompassed by the Yatir Forest recreational area; the ruins are accessible by marked trails.